Learn AA Step 2 Explained: Higher Po...

 What Is Step 2 of AA?

-Step 2 in the 12 Steps of Alcoholics Anonymous encourages AA participants to realize that they need spiritual help to move forward in life.
-As mentioned, many participants take a religious approach, but there are other ways to complete Step 2.
-For those who aren’t religious, focusing on attaining your best self, the love you want your family to feel, inspiration from a famous person in history, or even a fictional character can all help guide your actions on your journey toward sobriety.
+Many participants take a religious approach, but you can complete Step 2 in other ways.
+If you aren't religious, focusing on your best self, the love you want your family to feel, inspiration from a historical figure, or even a fictional character may help guide your actions on your journey toward sobriety.

 What Is the Purpose of Step 2 of AA?